 Uijeongbu-si Gyeonggi-do, South Korea Travel Guide

-These places are central to Uijeongbu's identity.
+These locations are central to Uijeongbu's identity.
 The Budae Jjigae Street, while not a traditional landmark, has cultural significance as the origin of the famous "Army Stew."
 Itits past is rooted in the city's post-Korean War experiences, blending American military rations with local Korean ingredients.

 Exploring paths around Mangwolsa or visiting Hoamsa Temple Location in soft light can present special perspectives and quieter spots.